hkclark/thegracelifecenter/site/content/products/_index.md

 ---
 title: What We Do
-type: products
+type: services
-# image: /img/products-jumbotron.jpg
+# image: /img/services-jumbotron.jpg
 heading: What We Do
 ---